ralph-groupscholar/ralph-sonic-atelier/ralph-progress.md

 - Added a Set Conductor panel with queue, duration, loop, and transport controls for guided performance runs.
 - Enabled queuing from saved scenes, cloud scenes, and the current sketch with persistent local setlists.
 - Highlighted active set cues, added set status messaging, and wired auto-advance timing.

+## Iteration 8
+- Added a Set Log card to surface recent guided performance runs inside the studio view.
+- Styled the set run status, entries, and empty states to match the atelier’s dark canvas palette.